johnfedoruk/bangular/aio/content/guide/glossary.md

 Zones intercept all of these activities and give a "zone client" the opportunity to take action before and after the async activity finishes.

-Angular runs your application in a zone where it can respond to asynchronous events by checking for data changes and updating the information it displays via [data bindings](guide/glossary#data-binding).
+Bangular runs your application in a zone where it can respond to asynchronous events by checking for data changes and updating the information it displays via [data bindings](guide/glossary#data-binding).